Today’s Sociology: Ideology and Partisan Advocacy

 American Sociological Association: Sociology’s Radical Governing Body

-For decades sociology’s governing organization, the American Sociological Association (ASA) has ignored professional standards of scholarship and exhibited contemptuous disregard for members who do not share their radical views.
-Their numerous ‘resolutions’ and political statements (passed with little discussion or debate) promoting their own conception of social justice are politically partisan, and outside the purview of any scholarly or professional association.
+For decades sociology’s governing organization, the American Sociological Association (ASA) has ignored professional standards of scholarship and exhibited contemptuous disregard for members who do not share their extreme views.
+Their numerous ‘resolutions’ and political statements (passed with little discussion or debate) promoting their particular conception of social justice are extremely partisan, and outside the purview of any scholarly or professional association.
 (Other organizations such as the Society for the Study of Social Problems split off from the ASA because it was too conservative).